-Having won around the Isle of Man TT course a sensational 23 times, there are few who know the circuit better than McGuinness.
-With 2016 marking his 20th TT, McGuinness will have completed more than a thousand race laps and just as many if not more in practice.
+Having won around the Isle of Man TT course a sensational 23 times, there are few who know the circuit better than John McGuinness.

 MORE HOW THE HELL DO YOUS…

 "You know where you’re going but there are some things you just can’t prepare for like wind, damp sections or new bumps in the surface.
 Some riders spend ages going round the track before TT week but I don’t bother, you can never learn as much as you do when you do your first laps on the bike in practice week.
 It takes about two years to memorise it.
 It’s like serving your time; it probably takes you two or three years to learn how to do a hip replacement if you’re a surgeon.
 I went to college and learned to lay bricks, while this might be a bit more tricky it’s the same idea.
 It’s like learning at school.
 Riding around the TT is my job; I have to know it so I do."

 Looking for the perfect two-wheeled companion?
 Visit MCN Bikes For Sale website.